WVURAIL/cra/README.md

    * Information on Constructing a Low Noise Amplifier

-      The LNA that is used with horn telescopes is not commercially available.
+      The LNA that is used with these horn telescopes is not commercially available.
 Here are 2 options:

       a.
 Build the LNA yourself.
 You will need to purchase all the components and solder the board together.
 This is a fun project in itself.
 All the schematics/hardware etc. are open and public.